-For the past seven years, the City has faced water scarcity caused by persistent drought conditions.
+In recent years, the City has faced consecutive years of persistent drought conditions.
 The previous Water Supply section shows that the City currently relies exclusively on local water supplies.
-The local water supplies are dependent on local rainfall for replenishment.
+The local water supplies are impacted by local rainfall, environmental factors, regulatory factors, operational factors, and legal constraints.
 Water conservation measures in addition to other policies assist the City in reducing its water demands.
 The following sections highlight the various programs and policies that have been enacted in previous years which enable the City to continue to provide reliable water sources to customers.